 The three new categories for immigration enforcement:

 Priority One covers undocumented immigrants deemed to be a danger to national security or public safety.
-People who have been convicted of gang activity, an aggravated felony (murder, rape, drug or firearm trafficking, etc.), or a felony for which the person’s immigration status is not an element of the crime receive priority one status.
+People who have been convicted of gang activity, an aggravated felony (murder, rape, firearm or drug trafficking, etc.), or a felony for which the person’s immigration status is not an element of the crime receive priority one status.

 Undocumented immigrants that fall under this category are the highest priority for deportation, unless they are granted asylum or there are compelling factors that demonstrate the immigrant is not a danger to the community or national security.

 Priority Two covers undocumented immigrants who are convicted of several state law crimes or serious misdemeanors.
 The following puts an undocumented immigrant under this category:

 - Conviction of three or more misdemeanor offenses, other than minor traffic offenses or state or local offenses for which an essential element was the alien’s immigration status, provided the offenses arise out of three separate incidents;

 - Conviction of a “significant misdemeanor,” such as